 Some countries are taking a systemic approach to assessing and acting on food system transformation – considering consumption and food environments, food supply and sustainability, health, and socioeconomic outcomes.

-This seminar will introduce this approach, and representatives from Nigeria and Vietnam will discuss the challenges, opportunities, and trade-offs they encounter in enabling food system actors in their countries.
-A panel will share insights into how food systems can develop in a healthy, sustainable, and equitable way.
+On November 14, A4NH and IFPRI held a policy seminar to introduce this approach, with representatives from Nigeria and Vietnam discussing the challenges, opportunities, and trade-offs they encounter in enabling food system actors in their countries.
+A panel then shared insights into how food systems can develop in a healthy, sustainable, and equitable way.

 Read a summary about this event, and find speaker presentations below the video.

 Transforming Food Systems for Healthier Diets: Supporting Actions at a National Scale

 - Inge Brouwer, Associate Professor of Food and Nutrition Security, Wageningen University & Research, and A4NH Flagship Leader of Food Systems for Healthier Diets (Presentation )